MicrosoftDocs/minecraft-creator/creator/Documents/CreateAnimatedBlockTexture.md

 ![Image of a Minecraft word showing 3 die blocks: one in the hotbar, one in the player's hand, and one placed on the ground.
 All 3 die blocks have a 4-dot pattern showing on all visible sides.](Media/CreateAnimatedBlockTexture/placed_animated_die_block.png)

-## A multi-faceted Animation: the Command Block
+## A Multi-faceted Animation: the Command Block

-For the purpose of this discussion, we are talking only about the basic "vanilla" command black, not the ones with **conditional** or **chain** or **mipmap** in their names.
+For the purpose of this discussion, we are talking only about the basic "Vanilla" command black, not the ones with **conditional** or **chain** or **mipmap** in their names.
 They are all animated the same way.
-I'm mentioning this so that if you go digging for the code in the **flipbook_textures.json** file or for the graphics in the blocks folder of the vanilla sample pack, you'll know to look for the ones whose names match the names on the `"flipbook_texture":` line of the code.
+I'm mentioning this so that if you go digging for the code in the **flipbook_textures.json** file or for the graphics in the blocks folder of the Vanilla sample pack, you'll know to look for the ones whose names match the names on the `"flipbook_texture":` line of the code.

 If you take a really close look at a command block, you'll notice that the front, back, and sides of the block have different shapes with animated blinking dots on them.